tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

 ### Generic Encrypted Executor

-The above specialized executors are not intended for customization, so to address the need for experimentation we also propose a programmable executor parameterized by an encrypted computation (or program) expressed in the high-level language of TFE.
+The above specific executors are not intended for customization, so to address the need for experimentation we also propose a programmable executor parameterized by an encrypted computation (or program) expressed in the high-level language of TFE.

 ```python
 from tensorflow_federated.python.core.impl.compiler import FEDERATED_MEAN